PJMcDonough/OOP-notes/Pillars of OOP.md

 Polymorphism lets us deal with multiple different things similarly.
 Take for example the Cartesian and polar implementations of `Point`.
 # Inheritance
+In inheritance we inherit code written in other classes.

 The general idea of inheritance is that we use some behavior of another class, while adding some of our own.

 We have covered how some of this works to some extent and will cover it further in the future.